LauraCRezende/LauraCRezende/README.md

 I chose *Neuroscience* as my major because the brain 🧠 fascinates me!

-I have been involed in 🔎 healthcare research 👩‍🔬 since **highschool** and am very excited to pursue that in the *future*.
-This course 💻 will give me plenty of skills for my *future career* and will help me gain helpful knowledge for the coding portion of my Honours Project that I am completing in the Crowder Lab 🐭 !
+I have been involed in 🔎 healthcare research 👩‍🔬 since **highschool** and am very excited to pursue that in the future.

+This course 💻 will give me plenty of skills for my future career and will help me gain helpful knowledge for the coding portion of my Honours Project that I am completing in the Crowder Lab 🐭 !